astral-sh/ruff/docs/tutorial.md

 --- a/numbers/numbers.py
 +++ b/numbers/numbers.py
 @@ -1,7 +1,5 @@
- from typing import List
+ from typing import Sequence

 -import os
 -

-def sum_even_numbers(numbers: List[int]) -> int:
+def sum_even_numbers(numbers: Sequence[int]) -> int:
-    """Given a list of integers, return the sum of all even numbers in the list.""" return sum(num for num in numbers if num % 2 == 0)
+    """Given a sequence of integers, return the sum of all even numbers in the sequence.""" return sum(num for num in numbers if num % 2 == 0)
 ```